ibm-cloud-docs/openwhisk/plan.md

     Your code must fit within the system limits to run.
 For example, if your packaged code is larger than 48 MB, you might need to continue breaking it down into smaller pieces or packaging it as a Docker image.

     Applications that contain many third-party modules, native libraries, or external tools might hit this limit.
 If you create a .zip or .jar package action that is larger than 48 MB, you must extend the runtime image with dependencies.
 Then, use a single source file or smaller archive than 48 MB.
 For example, by building a custom Docker runtime that includes necessary shared libraries, dependencies are not required to be present in the archive file.
-Private source files can still be bundled in the archive and injected at runtime.
+Private source files can still be bundled in the archive and injected at run time.

 4. Determine the parameters that must be injected into your code.